hyperledger/caliper/docs/v0.6.0/ResourceAndTransactionMonitors.md

 - caliper_tx_finished (counter)
 - caliper_tx_e2e_latency (histogram)

+ Each of the above are tagged with the following default labels:

+  - roundLabel: the current test round label
+  - roundIndex: the current test round index
+  - workerIndex: the zero based worker index that is sending the information

 The following specifies the use of a `prometheus` transaction module that exposes metrics for collection on the default port (3000) and the default scrape URL (`/metrics`).

 ```yaml